Johnlon/spam-1/docs/components.md

 http://course.ece.cmu.edu/~ee100/docs/Chapter8.pdf

-But see also my page on "Clocks" and "_Don't mess with the clock_".
+But see also my page on [timing considerations](timing-considerations.md) - "Clocks" and "_Don't mess with the clock_".

 Also https://youtu.be/lO_9Zz5jzAA?t=3841